-Which leads me to today’s first in a fun collection of my readers’ great money-saving tips, tricks and bright ideas!
+This leads me to today’s first in a fun collection of my readers’ great money-saving tips, tricks, and bright ideas!

 LED light bulbs

-Another dollar store item you can buy cheaper and not sacrifice quality: LED light bulbs!
+Another dollar store item you can buy cheaper without sacrificing quality: LED light bulbs!
 I got this tip from a man who works at my town’s Home Energy Audit office.
 According to this expert, the quality is equal to those found at Home Depot and Lowe’s, but so much cheaper.
 I now keep a stash of bulbs from my local 99 Cents Only store.
 Other dollar stores stock them, too.
 Jan

 Call your insurance agent to report a small crack in your car’s windshield.
 Many insurance companies will fix cracks or “stars” for free, provided they’re smaller in size than a quarter, in order to prevent larger claims in the future.
 Some companies will even send a repair person to your home or work to make it convenient for you.
 Mark